svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

 useful to make a temporary node, set its `neighborhood` to be a few nodes in the graph, and then send a message to it. [do we need more here?]

-Temporary nodes should probably be renamed 'infrastructure' or 'overseer' nodes because [[I think]] they are only used for infrastructure purposes, not domain purposes.
+Temporary nodes should probably be renamed 'infrastructure' or 'oracle' nodes because [[I think]] they are only used for infrastructure purposes, not domain purposes.
 In other words they are part of the simulation or test harness environment rather than the simulat**ed** environment.